 Customers matter.
 Customer development doesn’t end with product/market fit.
-Your customer support process is an ongoing dialog with the customer that provides valuable information to just just fix problems, but discover new product opportunities.Companies that forget the customer are denying themselves the right to innovate.
+Your customer support process is an ongoing dialog with the customer that provides valuable information not to just fix problems, but discover new product opportunities for customer relationship business model canvas.Companies that forget the customer are denying themselves the right to innovate.
+Click To Tweet

 It started simply enough, there was a fairly obvious $8,364,175.00 error in my financial statement from Mint.com (now owned by Intuit) that prompted me to contact customer support with this email: